Tired of feeling frustrated every time you check your online dating sites and apps?

 |Exclusive Bonus: Download your free copy of our indispensable guide to looking your best online.
 The Photogenic Man reveals surefire secrets to appearing twice as attractive on all your favorite sites and apps.|

 And if you're not that hot, don't worry – keep reading for how to be magnetic and irresistible to women, no matter what you look like.
-And since most schools don’t teach how to take a good Tinder photo, you’ll find plenty of examples of good picture ideas for guys you can use for inspiration.
+And since most schools don’t teach how to take a good Tinder photo, you'll find plenty of good ideas for you can use for inspiration.

 Let’s get started!

 #1 First Impressions Are More Than Skin Deep